When I first started learning Japanese in high school I had one burning question, “how good can I get?”

 Just below the threshold, I had a Japanese friend who attended part of elementary school and junior high in America before moving back to Japan (about age 8-12).
 He sounds American as apple pie except for his obviously limited vocabulary.

 Even having an extremely high aptitude for language learning doesn’t seem to overcome the age barrier.
 Some years later I ran into a guy from one of my Japanese classes at Stanford who commented that he was impressed by how easily I picked up Japanese and thought that “the rest of the class was just holding [me] back.”
-You might be fooled for a little while talking to me on the phone in Japanese or Korean just because you aren’t expecting a white guy, but I still have a noticeable foreign twang here and there.
+You might be fooled for a little while talking to me on the phone in Japanese or Korean just because you aren’t expecting a white guy, but if you talk to me long enough it becomes obvious that I am not a native speaker.

 I have never met or even heard of someone who started learning a language in high school or later who managed to fully sound like a native.
 If you learn a foreign language as an adult you will always, even if ever so subtly, have a bit of a twang to your accent.